 How Effective Workplace Health Programs Reduce Health Care Costs

 The health and chronic disease prevention centers of America are now America’s worksites.
 There’s not a single group in America that does more to promote health and improve the health behaviors of our population than worksites.
+This presents a challenge for workplaces to implement effective and cost efficient health programs.

 Our current medical system is a disease treatment system.
 It was created to treat, not prevent, arrest, or reverse health conditions.
 If you do have disease or existing health problems, the American system of medical care is very good, albeit extremely expensive.